+No impact on billing

-- No impact on billing: Making sure that you can analyze the data in the MDM system (the "system of truth") without impacting basic billing operations in any way.
-As important as meter data analytics is, this capability cannot interrupt billing and other operational systems in terms of performance, data corruption or functionality.
-Bottom line: The analytics capability cannot threaten the utility's ability to collect revenues. - Near real-time: Lastly, in order to retain its value to executives, engineers and operational staff, data analytics need to be performed in as near real-time as possible. - The ultimate goal: To establish a repeatable data analytics discipline and infrastructure to reduce the time, cost and complexity of each incremental capability, and with the lowest risk possible to the existing MDM functionality.
+- Making sure you can analyze the data in the MDM system (the "system of truth") without impacting basic billing operations in any way. - As important as meter data analytics is, this capability cannot interrupt billing and other operational systems in terms of performance, data corruption or functionality. - Bottom line: The analytics capability cannot threaten the utility's ability to collect revenues.

+Near real-time

+Lastly, in order to retain its value to executives, engineers and operational staff, data analytics need to be performed in as near real-time as possible.

+The goal

+To establish a repeatable data analytics discipline and infrastructure to reduce the time, cost and complexity of each incremental capability, and with the lowest risk possible to the existing MDM functionality.

-How Should an "Analytics" Database Be Set-Up?
+How should an "Analytics" Database be set-up?

-The analytics database should use a different design that classifies the attributes of an event into "facts," which would include the data itself, and "dimensions" that can give the facts context such as meters, transformers, service points, customer accounts, register reads, billing values, interval readings, register readings, missed reads, data quality information and meter events.

-Using a "Fast Read" design, the analytics database correlates measured data ("facts") along many "dimensions" (e.g., location, by transformer, etc.) and stages them so that the data can be analyzed in many ways.

-This enables users to gain more understanding of events, as well as what they mean.
-For instance, analysts can correlate power outage events or voltage alarms ("fact") with the transformers ("dimension") to identify faulty or aging infrastructure with a single simple calculation.
+- The analytics database should use a different design that classifies the attributes of an event into "facts," which would include the data itself and "dimensions" - Dimensions can give the facts context such as meters, transformers, service points, customer accounts, register reads, billing values, interval readings, register readings, missed reads, data quality information, and meter events. - Using a "Fast Read" design, the analytics database correlates measured data ("facts") along many "dimensions" (e.g., location, by transformer, etc.) and stages them so the data can be analyzed in many ways - This enables users to gain more understanding of events and what they mean. - For instance, analysts can correlate power outage events or voltage alarms ("fact") with the transformers ("dimension") to identify faulty or aging infrastructure with a single simple calculation